 The Project aims to maximise the use of existing surface infrastructure, and there is no new surface infrastructure proposed to be installed on currently utilised agricultural land (Figure 7).
-The Visual Impact Assessment (Green Bean Design, 2018) undertaken found the Project to have a negligible to low visual impact.
+The Visual Impact Assessment (Green Bean Design, 2020) undertaken for the Project found the Project has a negligible to low visual impact.
 Among other reasons, this can be attributed to the REA and SIA being located within a landscape context of sloping and ridgeline formations with moderate to dense tree cover and a high visual absorption capacity.